99lash/Math-WHiz/README.md

 ---
 >[!NOTE]\
->**MATH WHiz is open for CRITIQUES & SUGGESTIONS**
->If you have some interesting ideas to add or to improve and also want to help a beginner like me.
+>**MATH WHiz is open for CRITIQUES & SUGGESTIONS**<br>If you have some interesting ideas to add or to improve and also want to help a beginner like me.
 Feel free to create a new issue, it's a big help for someone like me to introduce such advanced and challenging things to enhance my whole skills as a programmer.
 <!---<h4 align="center">OPEN FOR CRITIQUEs & SUGGESTIONs</h4>
 <p>If you have some interesting ideas to add or to improve and also want to help a beginner like me.
 Feel free to create a new issue, it's a big help for someone like me to introduce such advanced and challenging things to enhance my whole skills as a programmer.</p>
 --->